 Even if you’re looking after younger bettas, twice a day is still the perfect amount of feeding times to keep them healthy.
 Just aim for once in the morning and once at night.
 However, like human beings, it won’t cause any harm if they miss a feeding session every now and then, perhaps if you’re stuck in traffic or away for the night.

-If you’re going away for a longer period of time, make sure you’re getting a family member, friend or neighbor to feed your bettas, or invest in an automatic feed timer device.
+If you’re going away for a longer period of time, make sure you’re getting a family member, friend or neighbor to feed your bettas, or invest in an automatic fish feeder.
 However, sometimes missing a meal can be extremely beneficial.

 Consider the fact that your bettas can only really eat for two minutes.
 This just goes to show how tiny and small their digestive tracts are and missing a meal can be a great way to give them a break.